 - Use a shampoo for thinning hair: Many shampoos designed to treat thinning hair contain saw palmetto.
 Friese recommends BosleyMD’s nourishing shampoo and conditioners (both the Defense and Revive), as they contain saw palmetto.
 She adds, "Use a normal amount of each product and follow the instructions of the packaging.
 They will both be rinsed out before styling the hair.
 The BosleyMD Thickening Treatment is a great leave in scalp treatment that contains Saw Palmetto as well."

 - Create a treatment: You can create your own hair thinning prevention treatment by adding saw palmetto powder to your shampoo.
 Dr. Zeichner recommends changing up your shampoo routine when doing so.
 "In order for them to be used as a scalp treatment, it is important to rub the product into the scalp and let it sit there for five minutes before rinsing out.
 This ensures enough contact time.
 In fact, if the goal is just to treat the scalp, then the treatment “shampoo“ does not necessarily need to be applied to the length of the hair.
-When it comes to improving hair grow, it is important to treat the scalp, rather than the hair.
+When it comes to improving hair growth, it is important to treat the scalp, rather than the hair.
 However, you do want to keep the hair that you have as strong and hydrated as possible," he explains.

 Murugusundram S. Serenoa Repens: Does It Have Any Role in the Management of Androgenetic Alopecia?
 J Cutan Aesthet Surg.
 2009;2(1):31-32. doi:10.4103/0974-2077.53097

 Michigan Medicine.
 Saw Palmetto.
 Updated August 15, 2015.